gitlabhq/gitlabhq/doc/user/search/index.md

 ## Search History

 You can view recent searches by clicking on the little arrow-clock icon, which is to the left of the search input.
 Click the search entry to run that search again.
-This feature is available for issues, merge requests, and issue boards.
+This feature is available for issues and merge requests.
 Searches are stored locally in your browser.

 ![search history](img/search_history.gif)